saitejas/hackathon-enabler/README.md

 - To build the image, run this command `docker build -t hackathon-enabler .`
 - To run the server, run this command `docker run -p 80:80 hackathon-enabler` (will be listening at http://localhost:80/)

+## Credentials for signing in into the system

+- Employee ID - 2K220001 (or) 2K220002
+- Password - qwerty

 # Running unit tests

 - To trigger the unit test, run this command `ng-test` (Karma test server will open automatically in the browser)